hmdc/ondemand_development/README.md

 ```

 To build a different version of the OnDemand codebase, we can switch to a release branch.
-Execute the following command in the ondemand subdirectory to switch to the OODv3.0 version.
+Execute the following commands to go to the ondemand subdirectory and switch to the OODv4.0 version.

 ```
+cd ondemand
-git checkout release_3.0
+git checkout release_4.0
 ```

 Current release branches are: